 Marianas Trench, Greatest Ocean Depth - 1960 - Jacques Piccard and Don Walsh

 Surface of the Moon - 1969 - Neil Armstrong, Buzz Aldrin, and Michael Collins

-Summaries by the webmaster.
+Summaries by the Club Staff.
 Sources include: LIFE: The Greatest Adventures of All Time and Sir Edmund Hillary & the People of Everest, available from our Publications, as well as books and files of the Club’s Research Collections.